sd-powell/portfolio_project_3/README.md

 #### **Project Goals**

-**Vinyl Crate** is a **personal record collection management app** created for vinyl enthusiasts, DJs, and music collectors.
-The platform allows users to build and organise a digital library of their physical records — complete with metadata such as artist, title, genre, BPM, musical key, and cover art.
+**Vinyl Crate** is a **personal record collection management app** built for vinyl enthusiasts, DJs, and music collectors.
+It allows users to digitally archive and organise their physical records, complete with metadata like artist, title, genre, BPM, musical key, and cover art.

-This app is designed to replace basic spreadsheets and paper lists with a user-friendly, mobile-responsive interface.
-Users can easily search, filter, and update their collections on the go — whether they're browsing at home, preparing a DJ set, or crate-digging in a record shop.
+The app replaces basic spreadsheets and paper lists with a **mobile-responsive**, user-friendly interface.
+Whether at home, preparing a DJ set, or crate-digging in a shop, users can easily search, filter, and update their collections on the go.

-Vinyl records have seen a major resurgence in popularity, and tools like **Vinyl Crate** empower collectors to track, rate, and catalogue their collections in a modern, cloud-based format.
-Built as part of a Level 5 Web Application Development course, Vinyl Crate focuses on usability, functionality, and clean design to deliver a polished user experience for managing music libraries.
+As vinyl continues its resurgence, tools like Vinyl Crate empower users to rate, track, and manage their collections in a modern, cloud-based format.
+Built as part of a Level 5 Web Application Development course, the project focuses on **usability, clean design, and practical functionality** to deliver a polished music library experience.

-#### Target Audience
+#### **Target Audience**

-Whether you're tracking rare jazz pressings, building a DJ setlist, or simply documenting your growing collection, Vinyl Crate offers a streamlined, flexible space to manage your vinyl library.
+Whether you're tracking rare jazz pressings, building a DJ setlist, or simply documenting your growing collection, **Vinyl Crate** offers a streamlined, flexible space to manage your vinyl library.

-**Vinyl Crate** is designed for:
+It’s designed for:

-- 🎵 **Vinyl collectors** who want an organised, digital catalogue of their records
+- 🎵 **Vinyl collectors** – Build a searchable, filterable digital catalogue
-- 🎧 **DJs** who need quick access to metadata like BPM, key, and genre
+- 🎧 **DJs** – Quickly access BPM, key, and genre for set planning
-- 📱 **Mobile users** looking for a responsive tool they can access from the record shop or DJ booth
+- 📱 **Mobile users** – Use on the go while browsing or performing
-- 🧠 **Music enthusiasts** who enjoy reflecting on and rating their collection
+- 🧠 **Music lovers** – Reflect on and rate your collection
-- 📂 **Users** who want to move beyond spreadsheets and static lists

-**Vinyl Crate** provides:
+- 📂 **Spreadsheet migrators** – Move to a cleaner, more visual solution

+**Key features include:**

-- 📀 **Personal record management** – Add, edit, and browse your vinyl collection
+- 📀 **Personal record management** – Add, edit, and browse your vinyl archive
+- 🛠️ **Full CRUD functionality** – Easily add, view, update, or remove records from your collection
-- ⭐ **Custom metadata fields** – Track BPM, musical key, year, genre, and star ratings
+- ⭐ **Detailed metadata fields** – BPM, musical key, year, genre, and star ratings
-- 🖼️ **Visual enhancements** – Upload and display album artwork
+- 🖼️ **Visual enhancements** – Upload and display cover art
-- 🔐 **Secure access** – Private user accounts and dashboard views
+- 🔐 **Secure access** – Private user accounts and personalised dashboards
-- 📱 **Mobile-ready** – Use it from the crate or the couch
+- 📱 **Responsive UI** – Built mobile-first for crate-digging or couch-surfing

 ---